 Renting To Newcomers: What Landlords Need To Know

 Canada's goal is to welcome over 400,000 immigrants a year between now and 2025.
 Experts predict that number may rise to 600,000 a year, depending on when we safely exit the Covid-19 pandemic and on the needs of the economy.
-That's a lot of potential newcomers renting from landlords.
+That's a lot of potential newcomers and international students renting from landlords.

 He's also a highly successful economic immigrant who knows first-hand the impact of immigration on Canada's rental/real estate industry.
-So it's no surprise that Dhillon has positioned Mainstreet to capitalize on what he believes will be a huge surge in demand for rental accommodation once the country reopens to immigration, which includes the anticipated return of foreign students.
+So it's no surprise that Dhillon has positioned Mainstreet to capitalize on what he believes will be a huge surge in demand for rental accommodation once the country reopens to immigration, which includes the anticipated return of international students.

 “The math is simple," Dhillon recently told The Calgary Herald.
 "We will see a population growth of 1.2 million through immigration in the next few years — the government has said that — and though not everyone will be a renter, that number is so large there will be a supply and demand imbalance for rental accommodation."

 Millennials form the majority of those coming to Canada, a fact not lost on Dhillon, who started in 1997 as a one-man operation and who has turned Mainstreet into Canada’s highest performance real estate company.

 “The millennials, the Z cohort — they need a place to live, immigrants need a place to live and foreign students need a place to live, domestic students as well,” he said.

 Immigration, as global studies show, increases the demand for housing and rental units, and that growing demand for housing from newcomers will also increase house prices.

 TD Economist Rishi Sondhi wrote in a research note last year that “from 2016-2019, Canada saw a tremendous expansion of its population base as federal immigration targets were raised, and a myriad of factors drove a historic intake of foreign students."